hplgit/virtual-classroom/src/message_collaboration.rst

 .. code-block:: bash

 %(get_repos)s
-    git clone git@github.com/UiO-INF5620/Solutions

 Rules
 ~~~~~

 Deadline for review is today.
 A template for the feedback file is attached and have to be used!

 A review is completed by pushing a file to each of the reviewed
 repositories.
-The name of the file should either be: `PASSED4_YES`
+The name of the file should either be: `PASSED5_YES`
-or `PASSED4_NO`.
+or `PASSED5_NO`.
 The names represent a pass and a fail
 respectively.
 The name has to be exact, since they will be read
 automagically.